This post will be split in 4 parts:

 preset

-along with your components, so that your users can generate the CSS for yourtokens
+along with your components, so that your users can generate the CSS for your tokens

-, for this example we’ll use@acme/styled-system
+, for this example we’ll use @acme/styled-system

-to be the same as your outdir package name (@acme/styled-system
+to be the same as your outdir package name ( @acme/styled-system

 This is because: